Stan Bowman: Chicago Blackhawks (2000–2021)

+The slump continued over the next two years as the Blackhawks experienced additional roster turnaround, losing veterans Seabrook to retirement due to hip and shoulder injuries, Brandon Saad in a trade to the Colorado Avalanche, and opting to let longtime starting goaltender Corey Crawford in free agency.
 On December 16, 2020, the Blackhawks promoted Bowman to president of hockey operations.
 The move came after the Blackhawks fired John McDonough in April, and delegated his responsibilities between Bowman and Jaime Faulkner, who was hired as the president of business operations.
 On March 31, 2021, Bowman was appointed the general manager of the U.S. Olympic men's hockey team for the 2022 Beijing Games.